 By State Senator Will Haskell

-State Senator Will Haskell represents Connecticut’s 26th District, comprised of Ridgefield, Bethel, New Canaan, Redding, Weston, Westport, and Wilton.
-Ridgefield Democratic Town Committee provides this column.
+State Senator Will Haskell represents Connecticut’s 26th District, which includes all of Ridgefield.
+The Ridgefield Democratic Town Committee provides this column.